This post may contain affiliate links. Please read my affiliate policy.

 - Pour vegetable stock on top and stir.
 Bring the soup to a simmer and add in the bay leaves.
 Let it cook for 20 minutes uncovered to allow the flavors to meld together, stirring occasionally.

-- Blend the soup using an immersion blender or a standard blender.
+- Remove the bay leaves and blend the soup using an immersion blender or a standard blender.
 If you prefer a chunkier texture, feel free to skip this step.

 - Serve in bowls and top with suggested toppings.